 |August||Technical Assistants return to Marshall|

-To obtain more information regarding the DNA Technical Assistance Program at Marshall University contact:
+To obtain more information about the DNA Technical Assistance Program at Marshall University contact:

 Kelly Beatty, TAP Coordinator